Sends roughly $5 million to the Department of Health and Human Services to expand homeless services.

 Homeless Bill of Rights laws

-Rhode Island, Connecticut, and Illinois have a Homeless Bill of Rights in state law.
+Rhode Island, Connecticut, and Illinois each have a Homeless Bill of Rights in state law.
 Such laws guarantee the right of homeless citizens to use public spaces in the same manner as other residents.
 They also prohibit state agencies and employers from discriminating against a homeless person solely because that person does not have a permanent address.
 A Homeless Bill of Rights can deter municipalities from passing laws against loitering, public camping, or panhandling.
 However, some argue that Homeless Bill of Rights laws are not very effective, because they do not do anything to decrease homelessness, such as fund permanent housing projects.

 Homeless hate crime laws